Belly Press Test | Napoleon test

-Belly Press Test is used to check for subscapularis muscle tear or pathology, it’s also called Abdominal Compression test or sometimes a Napoleon test.
+Belly Press Test is used to check for subscapularis muscle tear or pathology especially if the patient cannot medially rotate the shoulder enough to take it behind the back.
+It’s also called Abdominal Compression test or sometimes a Napoleon test.

 How do you do the Belly Press Test?